-- Request to have your name placed on a permanently disabled voter’s list as set out below.
-After being placed on this list, you will automatically receive a Permanently Disabled Absentee Ballot Application (PDF) before every election that you are eligible to vote in.
+- Complete the Permanent Disabled Absentee Program application to request to have your name placed on a permanently disabled voter’s list.
+After being placed on this list, you will automatically receive a permanently disabled absentee ballot application before every election that you are eligible to vote in.
 You must complete this application and return it to our office, and then you will be sent an absentee ballot.
 Then you must vote the ballot, place it inside the return envelope, complete the envelope by signing your name and then mail it back to us.
 You are exempt from needing your signature notarized.

 Military & Overseas Civilian

 You may request an absentee ballot from the commanding officer or by contacting the Election Authority.
 To vote on all ballot issues, you must be a registered voter or provide proof of identification.
-You may download, complete and return the Federal Post Card Application Form (PDF).
+You may download, complete, and return the Federal Post Card Application Form (PDF).
 This form may also be used for an overseas civilian of the U.S. who claims an address within St. Charles County, Missouri.

 Please also visit the Secretary of State of Missouri’s website to learn more about military and overseas voting.